Got a teen and need help with how to keep teenagers busy during summer? These 50 summer activities for teens should do the trick.

 Host a Mad Libs FaceTime

-Organize Your Smartphone Screen
+Organize their Smartphone Screen

-Play Pudding Pictionary with Your Younger Siblings
+Play Pudding Pictionary with their Younger Siblings

 Younger siblings look up to their big older brother or sister.

-You’ll need chocolate pudding, a surface to play on, and this free deck of Pictionary cards.
+They’ll need chocolate pudding, a surface to play on, and this free deck of Pictionary cards.

 Take a Hip-Hop Dance Class